 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

-At Children’s Hospital of Pittsburgh of UPMC, leading pediatric gastroenterologists are conducting laboratory and clinical research in pursuit of new and better therapies for disorders of the gastrointestinal tract, liver and pancreas.
+At UPMC Children’s Hospital of Pittsburgh, leading pediatric gastroenterologists are conducting laboratory and clinical research in pursuit of new and better therapies for disorders of the gastrointestinal tract, liver and pancreas.

 Our gastroenterologists' work in the laboratory is providing important details about acute pancreatitis, a significant cause of illness and death in the United States.
 Digestive enzymes synthesized in the pancreas have long been suspected of being involved in the disease.
 Using mouse models, they are investigating the ways pancreatic lipases contribute to the damage the pancreas incurs during acute pancreatitis.
 They also are investigating the role of a membrane protein, Itmap 1, in determining the course of the disease.
 Early evidence suggests it is a protective mechanism – mice missing this protein are more susceptible to pancreatitis.